-This summary is based on an earlier reviews (Finstad & Bjørn 2011, Finstad et al. 2011 and Thorstad et al. 2015) and new studies on the effects of salmon lice.
+This summary is based on an earlier reviews (Finstad & Bjørn 2011, Finstad et al. 2011, Thorstad et al. 2015) and new studies on the effects of salmon lice.
+New studies have confirmed and strengthened conclusions in previous reviews.
 Sea lice Caligus elongatus is another parasite species that may occur on farmed and wild salmonids, but is not covered here.
-A full list of references to the scientific literature is outside the scope of this note, but extensive reference lists can be found in previous reviews such as Finstad & Bjørn (2011), Finstad et al. (2011) and Thorstad et al. (2015).
+A full list of earlier references to the scientific literature is not included, but extensive reference lists can be found in the previous reviews.